In this section

 - What age group he or she is in

 The results and information – side effects, blood work, and response to treatment – will be compared to that of other children in the same study.
-This information is kept confidential.
 Enrollment in any clinical trial is voluntary and can be stopped anytime.
+Your information and results are kept confidential.

 Taking part in a clinical trial does not prevent your child from getting any other medical care he or she may need.
 Your child's physician will explain to you which, if any, other clinical trials are being conducted for your child's cancer.
 Your doctor will also explain risks, benefits, side effects, tests, and any costs that may be associated with the study.